silvest/RGESolver/README.md

 If the path `<CMAKE_INSTALL_PREFIX>/bin` is not in the predefined search path, the compilation will (most likely) fail. if the user wants to use the compilation command above, it is suggested to add `<CMAKE_INSTALL_PREFIX>/bin` to the `$PATH` variable.
 Alternatively, the script can be invoked from a terminal session in `<CMAKE_INSTALL_PREFIX>/bin` to visualize the paths to the library and to the headers.

-After the installation, the example program `ExampleProgram.cpp` (available in the `Example Program` directory) can be compiled with the command
+After the installation, the example program `Example1.cpp` (available in the `Examples` directory) can be compiled with the command
  ```
- g++ -o app ExampleProgram.cpp `rgesolver-config --cflags` `rgesolver-config --libs`
+ g++ -o app Example1.cpp `rgesolver-config --cflags` `rgesolver-config --libs`
  ```

 ## Uninstall